-- To move across the land comfortably and safely.

-- To stay with the group.

-- Listen to the guidance of the instructors and staff.

-- Eat and drink without assistance.

-- Awareness of body temperature
+- Walk safely across uneven, wooded terrain throughout the day. - Stay with the group. - Listen and follow instructor directions for safety - Eat and drink without assistance. - Notice and regulate their body temperature with support.

-These are key aspects to staying safe on the land and we need to rely that participants will be able to care for themselves in these areas with the reminders and supervision of the staff.
+These are key aspects to staying safe on the land and we need participants to be able to care for themselves in these areas with the reminders and supervision from the staff.